clebert/snugjs/README.md

 # snugjs

-Create reactive web components using generators and signals.
+> Create reactive web components using generators and signals.

+**⚠️ This is an experimental software.**

 ## Installation